 Pupils and teachers flourish in an open, encouraging atmosphere.

-Emma Bale started her journey into teaching in Bristol with a First Class degree in Early Childhood Studies.
-She focused on how children learn from birth, nature V nurture and how we can create the best, most inspiring learning environment for children.
+Emma Wilkinson started her journey into teaching in Bristol with a First Class degree in Early Childhood Studies.
+She focused on how children learn from birth, nature vs nurture and how we can create the best, most inspiring learning environment for children.
 After working in a Nursery in Wimbledon, Brighton University beckoned to complete her General Teaching Practice before moving to Amesbury.
-Emma is now Head of Key Stage 1 and has taught at Amesbury for 4 years.
+Emma is the Head of Year 2 and has taught at Amesbury for 6 years.
 Her emphasis is on providing the children with an enriched and inspiring curriculum whilst ensuring each child is being catered for in a way that supports their individual learning and development.

 It is wonderful that the children can really be children – developing their self-esteem and the way relationships are formed across the school.